Seliaste/pa-project/README.md

 - Opponents with collisions

-- Save best time for each track in a file
+- Save best time for each Track in a file

 - Ranking with a queue

-- Procedural track generation
+- Procedural Track generation